run-ai/docs/docs/admin/runai-setup/config/ha.md

 ### Run:ai system workers

-The Run:ai control plane allows the __mandatory__ [gathering of Run:ai pods into specific nodes](../self-hosted/k8s/preparations.md#optional-mark-runai-system-workers).
+The Run:ai cluster allows the __mandatory__ [gathering of Run:ai pods into specific nodes](../self-hosted/k8s/preparations.md#optional-mark-runai-system-workers).
 If the feature is used, it is important to set more than one node as a Run:ai system worker to remove this single point of failure.

 ### Prometheus